Dave-114-P/CITS5505-finance_planner/README.md

 python -m unittest run_unit_test.py
 ```
 ### Run Selenium
-Get your server handy and open new terminal to run test
+Get your server handy and chromedriver downloaded on your local machine, then open new terminal to run test
 ```bash
 python test_app
 ```